 2. Enable/Disable Airplane Mode

-You can quickly reset Wi-Fi and Cellular networks on your iPhone by enabling Airplane mode and disabling it after 30 seconds.
+You can quickly reset Wi-Fi and Cellular networks on iPhone by enabling Airplane mode and disabling it after 30 seconds.

 1. Open Settings > enable Airplane Mode by moving the toggle to ON position.